wtsi-hgi/baton-python-wrapper/README.md

 The API provides the ability to both retrieve and manipulate the custom metadata (AVUs) associated with data objects and collections.

+* Warning: there is currently no support for reading/writing the unit property of AVUs. *

 Although the type of metadata is the same for both data objects and collections, due to the way iRODS works, it is necessary to know the type of entity that a path corresponds to in order to retrieve metadata.
 ```python